ninjaframework/ninja-appengine/README.md

 Usage
 =====

+ninja-appengine is released along with the GAE sdk.
+Therefore we use the same version.
+For instance ninja-appengine 1.8.1 uses SDK 1.8.1.

 Usage is straight forward.
 The most important thing you have to keep in mind is to annotate your controller classes with